-- (13) Accounting method for significant hedge transactions - (a) Currency risk hedging - Deferred hedge accounting is adopted for hedges carried out to control the risk of currency fluctuations arising from foreign currencydenominated assets and liabilities, as stipulated in the "Treatment of Accounting and Auditing Concerning Accounting for Foreign Currency Transactions in Banking Industry" (JICPA Industry Audit Committee Report No. 25, July 29, 2002).
+- (b) Currency risk hedging - Deferred hedge accounting is adopted for hedges carried out to control the risk of currency fluctuations arising from foreign currencydenominated financial assets and liabilities, as stipulated in the "Treatment of Accounting and Auditing Concerning Accounting for Foreign Currency Transactions in Banking Industry" (JICPA Industry Audit Committee Report No. 25, July 29, 2002).
 Currency swap transactions are carried out for the purpose of offsetting the risk of currency fluctuations arising from foreign currencydenominated monetary claims.
-The effectiveness of the hedge is evaluated by confirming the availability of an amount equivalent to the foreign currency position used to hedge the foreign currency-denominated monetary claims. - (b) Transactions between consolidated subsidiaries Interest rate swap transactions designated as hedges for those derivatives transactions that are internal transactions between consolidated subsidiaries, special transaction accounts and other accounts (or between internal departments) were executed in conformity with external cover transaction standards for which strict hedge operations that eliminate arbitrary decision-making were recognized as possible under the "Treatment for Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Banking Industry" (JICPA Industry Audit Committee Report No. 24, February 13, 2002).
-For this reason, revenue and expenses arising from said interest rate swap transactions have been recognized as gains/ losses without being eliminated.
+The effectiveness of the hedge is evaluated by confirming the availability of an amount equivalent to the foreign currency position used to hedge the foreign currency-denominated monetary claims. - (c) Transactions between consolidated subsidiaries Interest rate swap transactions designated as hedges for those derivatives transactions that are internal transactions between consolidated subsidiaries, special transaction accounts and other accounts (or between internal departments) were executed in conformity with external cover transaction standards for which strict hedge operations that eliminate arbitrary decision-making were recognized as possible under the JICPA Industry Audit Committee Report No. 24.
+For this reason, revenue and expenses arising from said interest rate swap transactions have been recognized as gains/losses without being eliminated.